hywing/hywing/README.md

 👀 I'm good at RTOS、Linux、Windows programming

-🔔 I'd like to do something for fun such as auto pilot、robot、industrial automation
+🔔 I'd like to do something for fun such as auto pilot、robot、industrial automation、AI

 ♾️ For more information about me, please browse this [page](https://post.hywing.cn/about) or just find me in [LinkedIn](https://www.linkedin.com/in/hywing)